arc-language/core-parser/PACKAGE.md

 func (s *BaseArcParserListener) ExitCastExpression(ctx *CastExpressionContext)
     ExitCastExpression is called when production castExpression is exited.

+func (s *BaseArcParserListener) ExitClassDecl(ctx *ClassDeclContext)
+    ExitClassDecl is called when production classDecl is exited.

+func (s *BaseArcParserListener) ExitClassField(ctx *ClassFieldContext)
+    ExitClassField is called when production classField is exited.

+func (s *BaseArcParserListener) ExitClassMember(ctx *ClassMemberContext)
+    ExitClassMember is called when production classMember is exited.

 func (s *BaseArcParserListener) ExitCompilationUnit(ctx *CompilationUnitContext)
     ExitCompilationUnit is called when production compilationUnit is exited.